microsoft/hlsl-specs/proposals/0002-cxx-attributes.md

 (e.g. a UAV and SRV may have the same register and space values without aliasing).

-In Vulkan, the first value maps as the descriptor index, and the second maps as the descriptor set index.
+In Vulkan, the first value maps as the binding index, and the second maps as the descriptor set index.

 #### hlsl::payload_access(<enum>, ...)